 I’m travelling to Canada and USA later in the year (as part of Fellowship Award I received through Australia Council for the Arts).
 I will be visiting symphony orchestras and talking to them about their Education and Community programs as well as showing them the orchestral works I have composed for this demographic.
 I’m also writing a new chamber (60 minute) work – the second in my Hidden Thoughts series.
 It’s significant both as an artistic and personal challenge for me as well as producing a new large work focusing on the ‘hidden’ thoughts of Australians.

-You can visit Katy Abbot here and on Soundcloud.
+You can visit Katy Abbot here

 - Read more Self Start Mums Interviews!